-Chlorophyll, one of the nature most powerful nutrients and provides energy from sun in concentrated form to our bodies.
-Chlorophyll may enhance energy levels and amplify state of well-being.
+Chlorophyll is one of nature’s most potent nutrients and provides energy from the sun in concentrated form to our bodies.
+Chlorophyll may enhance energy levels and amplify the state of well-being.

-Plants rely on antioxidant properties of chlorophyll to protect themselves during photosynthesis.
-Consuming chlorophyll may pass some antioxidants and benefits to us, keeping our bodies healthy.
+Plants rely on the antioxidant properties of chlorophyll to protect themselves during photosynthesis.
+Consuming chlorophyll may pass some antioxidants and benefits, keeping our bodies healthy.

-Chlorophyll and hemoglobin are known as the “Two most important pigments for life on earth.”
-The nearly identical structure of both molecules may enable chlorophyll to increase blood oxygen level, while oxygenating and rejuvenating our body at a cellular level, which can result in an increase in our body’s energy level.
+Chlorophyll and haemoglobin are on “Two most important pigments for life on earth.”
+The nearly identical structure of both molecules may enable chlorophyll to increase blood oxygen levels while oxygenating and rejuvenate our body at a cellular level to increase our body’s energy level.